mreferre/eksutils/README.md

 #### What's the version of the utilities included?

-With exception of the Heptio Authenticator and the eksuser util, all the other utilities are installed using the *latest version* available at the time of the docker build.
+With exception of the IAM Authenticator and the eksuser util, all the other utilities are installed using the *latest version* available at the time of the docker build.
 For this reason the date for the build is going to be used as the `tag` for the container image.
-The Heptio Authenticator version instead is hard wired in the [Dockerfile](https://github.com/mreferre/eksutils/blob/master/Dockerfile).
+The IAM Authenticator version instead is hard wired in the [Dockerfile](https://github.com/mreferre/eksutils/blob/master/Dockerfile).

 The latest container build has a tag of `06-may-2018` and this is the current version of the tools included:
-- AWS CLI: `aws-cli/1.15.33 Python/2.7.14 Linux/4.9.87-linuxkit-aufs botocore/1.10.33`
+- AWS CLI: `aws-cli/1.16.67 Python/2.7.14 Linux/4.14.70-67.55.amzn1.x86_64 botocore/1.12.57`
-- kubectl: `v1.10.4`
+- kubectl: `v1.12.3`
-- Heptio Authenticator: `2018-06-05`
+- IAM Authenticator for AWS: `2018-07-26`
-- eksuser: `1.01`
+- eksuser: `0.1.0`

 #### How can I use it?